Snake406/Timetable-app/README.md

 # Download
 Head over to the releases tab to download the latest version of App.apk on an Android Device.

-Note: that this was made on older version of ionic-react in 2024 there may be problems running on pc
+Note: that this was made on older version of ionic-react in 2024

 Stay Updated
 Please consider starring this repository if you found this project useful.
 By starring this repository, you help others discover it, and it shows the developer how many people are interested in this project.
 Additionally, click on the "Watch" button located at the top of the repository page to receive notifications for the latest updates and features added to the project.
 Thank you for your support!